Flokey82/go_gens/simnpcs2/README.md

 - [ ] Be sorted by priority
 - [ ] Be sorted by feasibility
 - [ ] Be interrupted and resumed (or completely restarted?)

+### Insight

+Insight helps npcs to glean what an npc is doing.
+For example, if a npc is chasing another npc, the npc being chased will know that it is being chased.
+The higher the insight, the more information the npc can glean, like for example subsequent actions.

+For this, we should first implement the planning/task system including chained tasks.
+Then we can implement insight, which will reveal the current task of the npc (like the current state in the state machine or the current node in the behavior tree).